 - In 1954, after the Castle Bravo test conducted by the United States, the then Prime Minister of India Jawaharlal Nehru called for a “standstill agreement” on testing.

-- India always maintained that it was for a nuclear disarmament treaty provided such a treaty was fair to all countries and not skewed in favour of nuclear weapons states (NWS).
+- India always maintained that it was in favour of a nuclear arms control treaty provided that such a treaty was fair to all countries and not skewed in favour of nuclear weapons states (NWS).

 - The Conference on Disarmament (CD), which first met in 1979, was the main negotiating body that drafted the CTBT in 1993.